nielsdoorn/nielsdoorn.github.io/index.md

 Currently, I am participating in the following items:

+- I am a member of the VERSEN Education Working Group
+- I am a member of the NHL Stenden knowledge group Design Based Education
 - I am lecturing the LaTeX course at Open Universiteit
 - I am one of three PhD students who lecture the testing workshop at the Open Universiteit Informatics gatherings
-- I am a member of the organizing committee of [NIOC 2023](http://nioc.nl).
-- And one of the student competition chairs of [A-Test 2022](https://a-test.org/).

 ### Past work

 Previously I have played an active role in the following items:

+- I was a member of the organizing committee of [NIOC 2023](http://nioc.nl).
+- I was one of the student competition chairs of [A-Test 2022](https://a-test.org/).
 - I did a poster presentation at the inauguration of [Dr. Migchiel van Diggelen](https://www.nhlstenden.com/onderzoek/dr-migchiel-van-diggelen) (website in Dutch).
 - And I was one of the two student volunteer chairs for the [15th IEEE International Conference on Software Testing, Verification and Validation (ICST) 2022](https://icst2022.vrain.upv.es/).